hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ### Data Files

 * TLS private key and certificate
   * The installer allows for using a certificate signed by a public or private CA. If you do not use a trusted certificate, your VCS provider will likely reject that certificate when sending webhooks.
-The key and certificate should have the X.509 format.
-The key should have extension \*.pem or \*.key while the certificate should have extension \*.cert or \*.crt.
+The key and X.509 certificate should both be PEM (base64) encoded.
 * License key (provided by HashiCorp)

 ~> **Note:** If you use a certificate issued by a private Certificate